honeynet/sweetcam/DATABASE_DOCUMENTATION.md

 # SweetCam Honeypot Database Documentation

 ## Overview
 The SweetCam honeypot system uses a MySQL 8.0 database (`sweetcam`) to store logging data from multiple honeypot services.
-The database is designed with both generic and specialized logging tables to provide flexibility and performance. **The system now includes advanced unique payloads analysis capabilities to detect and track custom attack patterns across all services.**
+The database is designed with both generic and specialized logging tables to provide flexibility and performance.

 ## Database Schema